 The Board regularly evaluates its leadership structure to ensure that it serves the best interests of the Company.
+The Corporate Governance Guidelines provide for the election of a Lead Independent Director when the Chairman of the Board is not independent.

 At present, the Board believes that combining the positions of Chairman of the Board and CEO of the Company facilitates communication between the Board and senior management of the Company as well as Board oversight of the Company's business and affairs.
-The Board will continue to evaluate its leadership structure and may in the future amend the arrangement if it is concluded to be beneficial.
+Accordingly, in accordance with the Starboard Agreement, the independent directors of the Board have elected Jill Layfield as the Lead Independent Director.
+The Board will continue to evaluate its leadership structure and may in the future amend the arrangement if it is concluded to be beneficial